Critics' Choice Super Award for Best Actor in a Horror Movie

 The Critics' Choice Super Award for Best Actor in a Horror Movie is an award presented by the Critics Choice Association to the best performance by an actor in a horror film.

-This award was first presented in 2021 to Vince Vaughn for his role as The Blissfield Butcher in Freaky.
-The most nominated actor in this category is Nicolas Cage with 3 nominations.
+This award was first presented at the 1st Critics' Choice Super Awards in 2021 to Vince Vaughn for his role as the Blissfield Butcher in Freaky.
+The most nominated actor in this category is Nicolas Cage with 3 nominations, while Ralph Fiennes has the most wins with 2 wins.

-The current recipient of the award is Michael B. Jordan for his dual role as Elijah "Smoke" Moore and Elias "Stack" Moore in Sinners.
+The current recipient of the award is Fiennes for his role as Dr. Ian Kelson in 28 Years Later: The Bone Temple.